 - Secure blood works.
 By looking at certain blood values (e.g. creatinine, urea, electrolytes, etc.), the doctor and the nurse will be able to determine if the therapy is effective.

 - Provide care before and after therapy to patients both or either (depending on the assignment) at home and the hemodialysis unit.
-These include addressing patient’s concerns as well as cleaning and dressing permanent and temporary catheters.
+These include addressing the patient’s concerns as well as cleaning and dressing permanent and temporary catheters.

-- Checking patient’s vital signs before, during and after dialysis.
+- Checking the patient’s vital signs before, during, and after dialysis.

 - Knowing how to operate the dialysis machine, readying dialysis equipment, priming dialyzer and bloodlines, and cannulating accesses.

 - Conduct health teaching about managing the disease.
 These include the type of food the patient to eat, the level of activity that is needed, medications.

 - Collaborate with the transplant center and help patients follow-up their case.

-- In home dialysis, demonstrate the method to the primary caretaker and let them have return demonstration after to promote independence.
+- In-home dialysis, demonstrate the method to the primary caretaker and let them have a return demonstration after to promote independence.

-- Educate family and patient about signs and symptoms to watch out for that may indicate abnormalities such as chilling.
+- Educate family and patients about signs and symptoms to watch out for that may indicate abnormalities such as chilling.

 - Communicate with respect.
-Also, influence patient’s view through positive leadership.
+Also, influence the patient’s view through positive leadership.
 Oftentimes, patients are depressed because of their health status and they can benefit from the nurse’s positive outlook that even if they can’t return to their pre-disease state, at least, there are alternatives to help them increase the quality of their lives.